• Skip to primary navigation

 Nonetheless, it's nutritious and packed with minerals, proteins, and antioxidants.

-Some of the vital nutrients in Jellyfish are sodium, iron, manganese, copper, and choline.
+Some of the important nutrients in Jellyfish are sodium, iron, manganese, copper, and choline.

 Choline aids in reducing the risk of cancer, heart disease, and problems related to the thyroid.